-FTA is proposing \$100.0 million for New Starts projects that are not yet currently ready for a funding recommendation but might successfully advance and become ready for construction funding in FY 2024, and for planning and design grants to projects in the Project Development and Engineering phases as allowed by Section 5309(b)(1).
+FTA is proposing funding for New Starts, Core Capacity, Small Starts, and EPD Pilot Program projects that are not yet currently ready for a funding recommendation but might successfully advance and become ready for construction funding in FY 2025.
 By providing projects in the pipeline the potential to advance to construction grant agreements when they are ready, rather than making them wait for the next federal budget cycle to be completed, an opportunity exists to advance the projects more quickly and thereby minimize cost escalation and possible financing costs.